Nickwasused/twitter-data-export-to-blocklist/docs/index.md

 Now you need to obtain two things:

 - The Twitter Data archive
-- A Twitter Developer Account
+- A Twitter Developer Account (With Elevated access!)

 ## Twitter Archive